Woman Arrested for Attempting to Kill Infant

 Deputies arrived and located Chisato Chiyoda, 36, of Cupertino, who was holding an infant.
 Both were soaking wet in 56-degree weather.
 Chiyoda was reportedly seen acting strange as she entered the ocean holding the infant.

-Chiyoda and the infant, who has not been publicly identified, were treated for hyperthermia and taken to a local hospital for further evaluation.
+Chiyoda and the infant, who has not been publicly identified, were treated for hypothermia and taken to a local hospital for further evaluation.
 Detectives spoke with Chiyoda further about the incident, and when she was released from the hospital, she was arrested for attempted murder.

 The infant was treated at a local hospital and released to Child Protective Services.
 Authorities did not say whether Chiyoda is the child’s mother.